PDM4AR/exercises/docs/06-collisionchecking.md

 ## Exercise Overview

 In this exercise, you will build a comprehensive collision detection system for a circular differential drive robot navigating through environments with various obstacles.
-This exercise progresses from fundamental geometric algorithms to advanced spatial data structures and optimization-based methods.
+This exercise progresses from baseline collision checking to advanced spatial data structures, optimization-based methods, and sampling-based planning.

 ### What You Will Implement

-- **Geometric Collision Detection**: Implement the Separating Axis Theorem (SAT) for polygon-polygon and polygon-circle collision detection
+- **Geometric Collision Detection**: Implement collision checking for a circular robot moving along a path
 - **Discretization Methods**: Apply occupancy grids for collision checking in continuous spaces
 - **Spatial Data Structures**: Use R-trees for efficient collision queries in environments with many obstacles
 - **Coordinate Frame Transformations**: Handle collision detection with sensor data in robot coordinate frames